 Chocolate- use the best quality semisweet or dark chocolate bars for the best flavor. using the best quality dark chocolate is very important in this recipe.

-Heavy cream- use full-fat heavy cream for this recipe. the heavy cream makes this french hot chocolate extra creamy and silky.
+Heavy cream- use full-fat heavy cream for this recipe.
+Room-temperature heavy cream is best for this recipe.

 Instructions

-Step 2: Into a big mixing bowl, add the soft butter and cream it with an electric hand mixer for 2-3 minutes or until it's light in color.
+Add the soft butter, sugar, salt, and vanilla extract, into a large mixing bowl, and cream it with an electric hand mixer for 2-3 minutes or until it's light in color.

-Step 4: Add the buttermilk, sour cream, and eggs, and mix until well combined.
+Add the buttermilk, sour cream, and eggs, and mix until well combined.
+Sift the cocoa powder, and mix until well combined.

 Expert tips